ALL ARTICLES

 Usually:

-If your softener is doing a good job, the 3-pack can last quite a while, because your descale frequency may be quarterly rather than monthly.
+If your softener is doing a good job, the right product box can last quite a while, because your descale frequency may be quarterly rather than monthly.

 That makes it a low-cost insurance policy for the appliances you already spent serious money on.